DianaF65/DoEAna/README.md

 Chebyshev, and Euclidean.
 Finally, they differ by the number of design
 points: 10, 20, and 30.
 The user can use this package to compare how these different experiment features affect a designs performance.
+Although the main purpose of this package is to display specific results of a research project, these functions can be used by any individual that formats their data in the same way as DoEAna.rda in the package data folder.

 ## Installation